lblakej/document-markup-mac-help/docs-mac-project-part-1/README.md

 <img src="delete-to-title.png" width="800" style="border:3px solid black">

-### 6. Delete the contents (update: you may want to not delete the contents until after you have styled your chapter headings; it may prove helpful for you as your search:
+### 6. Delete the contents, now of come back later to delete them (you may want keep contents for reference until after you have styled your chapter headings; it may prove helpful for you as your search for your headings).

 <img src="delete-contents.png" width="800" style="border:3px solid black">